|

 Senecio amaniensis was first described as Notonia amaniensis by Heinrich Gustav Adolf Engler 1905, then renamed Kleinia amaniensis by Alwin Berger in 1910 and then renamed Senecio amaniensis by Hermann Jacobsen in 1951.
 Senecio decaryi, which we also grow, was mistakenly introduced into the trade under the name Senecio amaniensis and is often still seen listed as such by otherwise reputable nurseries, but these two plants are quite dissimilar and really cannot be mistaken for each other.
 Recent treatment by some botanists have put this plant (and many other Senecio) back in the genus Kleinia, but until this gets sorted out we continue to list them all in the genus Senecio.

-This information about Senecio amaniensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information displayed on this page about Senecio amaniensis is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |